rhoket-scientists/rhok-welthunger/README.md

 It should help Welthungerhilfe to have strong arguments for disputing with the government of Sierra Leone about shifting land usage patterns.

 The project got startet at the 3.
-Random Hacks of Kindness in Berlin from 2012-06-02 to 2012-06-03.
-We are currently rebuilding and extending the application in Python.
+Random Hacks of Kindness in Berlin from 2012-06-02 to 2012-06-03 where it got awarded the second prize.
+In the following months, we re-implemted and extended the application in Python.
+We closed the voluntary project in September 2013 by demonstrating technical feasibility of an automated analysis of land usage using satellite images to staff from [Welthungerhilfe](http://www.welthungerhilfe.de/), one of the largest German development cooperation agencies.

 * The problem page: http://www.rhok.org/problems/shifting-patterns-land-use-and-availability-land-pujehun-district-southern-sierra-leone